Pterostylis alata

-Pterostylis alata, commonly known as the striped greenhood, is a species of orchid endemic to Tasmania.
+Pterostylis alata, commonly known as striped greenhood, is a species of orchid endemic to Tasmania.
 As with similar orchids, the flowering plants differ from those which are not flowering.
 The non-flowering plants have a rosette of leaves but the flowering plants have a single flower with leaves on the flowering spike.
 This greenhood has a white flower with prominent dark green stripes and a sharply pointed, brown-tipped dorsal sepal.
 Similar greenhoods growing on the Australian mainland were formerly known as Pterostylis alata but are now given the name Pterostylis striata.

 Description

 Pterostylis alata is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of dark green, wrinkled leaves, 4-20 mm long and 3-12 mm wide.
 Flowering plants have a single flower 17-21 mm long and 6-7 mm wide borne on a spike 80-250 mm high.
 The flowers are white with dark green stripes.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column.
 The dorsal sepal curves forward with a narrow point 2-5 mm long and is brownish near the tip.
 The lateral sepals are held closely against the galea, have erect, thread-like tips 23-27 mm long and a broad V-shaped sinus between their bases.
 The labellum is 10-12 mm long, about 3 mm wide, brown and curved and protrudes above the sinus.
 Flowering occurs from May to August but mainly in June and July.